12 Tips for Holiday User Acquisition

-‘Tis the season when people download more apps and spend more money in the app stores!
+‘Tis the season for holiday user acquisition, when people download more apps and spend more money in the app stores!

 According to App Annie, people downloaded more apps in Q4 2017 than ever before: 27 billion downloads worldwide across iOS and Google Play, a growth of 7% year-over-year.
 That same quarter, consumer spend surpassed $17 billion worldwide — 20% year-over-year growth — with iOS accounting for $11.5 billion of the spend (nearly 2x Google Play).